Acidmanic/EnTier/EnTier/Readme.md

 ![EnTier](graphics/EnTier.png)

 EnTier is a library for easily implementing an NTier application.
-It gives pre implementations for Controllers, Services and repositories.
-In simplest use case, client code , after writing it's models, can create a controller for the Domain model, by extending EnTierControllerBase. to get it work out of the box, writing a model and extending EnTierControllerBase, is enough to have an API-Endpoint with main CRUD options.
+It gives you pre-implementations for Controllers, Services and repositories.
+In simplest use case, after writing models, you can create a controller for Storage/Domain/Transfer set of models, by extending EnTierControllerBase.

-This controller also uses a Service based on the model.
-The same way the service will use a UnifOfWork object and this UnitOfWork object provides proper Repository to communicate with data source.
-This data source can be a FileSystem database,an InMemory databse or a sql database. this can be determined by Context.
+This controller, will have restful CRUD api methods implemented.

+Other than that, you can:

+*   Use your own service(s) in your controller
+*   Use automatically provided Respository in your services
+*   Use your own Repositories in your services
+*   Use a builtin Context for application (FileContext, EntityFrameworkContext, InMemoryContext )
+*   Use your own implementation of IContext
+*   Use Automapper as your mapper
+*   Use EnTier's default mapper (very nive implementation, recomended only for tests)
+*   Use Services, in a different presentation for example a console aplication.

-Main components clinet code might be deal with, are:
+Main components you might be deal with, are:

 *   Controller
+    *    web api presentation
 *   Service
+    *    Main bussiness logic implementations
 *   UnitOfWork
+    *   Provides proper Repository for a service.
 *   Repository
+    *   Performs CRUD operations on Application's Context
 *   Context
+    *   Wraps Infrastructure which communicates with DataStorage.

 Start Simple
 ============

 In Simplest scenario, having your model classes in hand, you can extend the __EnTierControllerBase__ class.
-Thats it!
+Also You should start and configure EnTier, which is easy.
 If you're application is a mvc web api (.net core), you should add these lines of codes in your Startup class:

 ```C#
         public void ConfigureServices(IServiceCollection services)